 A day before the book fair, I established my groundwork with a long wish list from their web search and bought a small trolley to alleviate the haul of heavy books.
 To some extent, the book-hunting mission became strenuous after 2 hours of strolling with swirling eyes.
 After a while, I could no longer reach the books and had aching shoulders knocked by someone else’s.
 The crowd started growing, and it’s time to give up and leave.

 After exited the hall, I was greeted by another zone of all-terrific posters and tin signs displayed for sale which varied from movies, music, art, motivational quotes, etc. For a poster-lover like me, I was really overjoyed to be surrounded by such attractive walls.

 In the end, I wasn’t able to cross out all my wish list, but I was content to be back home with brand-new 27 books, free bookmarks and a poster.
 The total cost for the books were only MYR219 (about USD3 a book!).
 It was definitely worth the bargain!

-The book story didn’t end there.
+BUT, the book story didn’t end there.

-Looking at the disorganize new books around my staircase, it reminisces to the moment of how I started to fall in love with books and libraries in the first place when I was still young; and that was inspired by Roald Dahl.
-Eventually, I got carried away with the moment and bought a new box set of RD’s for MYR159 (AP: MYR543) from one of the book club member.
+Looking at the disorganize new books on my staircase, it transported me back to the younger years of how I started to fall in love with books and libraries in the first place.
+When I was a kid, I was inspired by Roald Dahl’s books.
+Eventually, I got carried away with that reminiscing moment and bought a new box set of RD’s for only MYR159 (retail price: MYR543) from one of the book club members.